The Hidden Biases in Leadership Selection - And How to Overcome Them

 - What it is: Giving undue weight to a candidate’s initial impression or specific data point, such as their current title or salary.

-- The Data: Research from the Academy of Management Journal found that initial impressions influence up to 75% of hiring decisions, even after additional evidence is presented.
+- The Research from the Academy of Management Journal found that initial impressions influence up to 75% of hiring decisions, even after additional evidence is presented.

 - Why it happens: Decision-makers often rely on the first piece of information they encounter as a reference point, making it difficult to adjust their judgment based on subsequent data.